 To create expressions, use operators to combine variables and other values (also known as operands) to produce a result that is not known until the script is run.
 Operator priority refers to the order in which the operators are evaluated if there is more than one operator in an expression.
 The following operators are listed in order of priority:

-1. Parentheses (...)—Works with any expression; allows you to give priority to the expression contained in the parentheses.
+1. Parentheses (...): Works with any expression and allows you to give priority to the expression contained in the parentheses.

 Number operands are properly promoted to a valid type before testing.